Labor quality and costs continue to be top business problems

 Small business owners’ plans to fill open positions remain elevated, with a seasonally adjusted net 17% planning to create new jobs in the next months, unchanged from July but 15 points below its record high reading of 32 reached in August 2021.

 Overall, 59% of owners reported hiring or trying to hire in August, down two points from July.
 Of those hiring or trying to hire, 92% of owners reported few or no qualified applicants for the positions they were trying to fill, down two points from July.
 Thirty-three percent of owners reported few qualified applicants for their open positions and 21% reported none.

 Thirty-five percent of small business owners have job openings for skilled workers and 18% have openings for unskilled labor.

-When asked about the overall change in employment at their firm, 12.8% reported higher and 12.4% reported lower, a fairly flat performance.
+When asked about the overall change in employment at their business, 12.8% reported higher and 12.4% reported lower, a fairly flat performance.
 All industries reported fewer job openings compared to last month except for services (up one point) and professional services (up one point).

 The entire NFIB Jobs report is available for further analysis.